upshift-protocol/upshift-app/README.md

 #### Adding New Tokens Images

-Most of the logic to add new tokens is handled by the August SDK, however, in order to properly render a token, a token image must be added to `/public/img/tokens/` as an `.svg` with the same case-convention as the real token (`agETH.svg`).
+In order to properly render a token, a token image must be added to `/src/ui/atoms/token-logo.tsx` as an `svg` or `Image`.

 ## Directory